AnaBondiguel/My-Portfolio/README.md

 comments in the CSS and HTML code to identify each component;
 semantic HTML elements and attributes (adding meaning and accessibility);
 flexbox responsive layout designs: for different types of screens and; on the navigation bar/sidebar/headers (with media queries);
-dispplaying favicon next to the page title in the browser tab
+displaying favicons next to the page titles in the browser tabs

 The key features for each webpage
 1. Homepage: